Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Which neighborhoods have the lowest house prices in Budva as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Budva are the inland and hillside areas including Lazi, Markovići, Maine, Podmaine, Lapčići, Seoce, Buljarica, Brajići, and Pobori.
+As of early 2026, the Budva neighborhoods with the lowest house prices are the inland hillside settlements of Lazi, Markovici, Maine, Podmaine, Lapcici, Seoce, Buljarica, Brajici, and Pobori, all of which sit farther from the beach and higher up the slopes.

 Which neighborhoods have the highest house prices in Budva as of 2026?

-As of early 2026, the neighborhoods with the highest house prices in Budva are Sveti Stefan, Pržno, Reževići, Stari Grad (Old Town), Gospoština, Dukley Gardens, and the seafront sections of Bečići and Rafailovići.
+As of early 2026, the three most expensive neighborhoods for houses in Budva are Sveti Stefan, Przno, and the area around Stari Grad (Old Town), followed closely by Rezevici, Gospostina, and the seafront sections of Becici and Rafailovici.

-The typical buyer in these premium Budva neighborhoods is either a wealthy international investor seeking a vacation villa with rental income potential, or a successful business owner looking for a permanent Mediterranean residence with privacy and exclusivity.
+The typical buyer in these premium Budva neighborhoods is either a high-net-worth foreign investor looking for a Mediterranean holiday villa with rental income, or a well-off expat family from Western Europe or the Middle East seeking a year-round coastal lifestyle with privacy and prestige.

 How much do houses cost near the city center in Budva as of 2026?

-Houses near Budva's top-rated schools, including the public OŠ "Stefan Mitrov Ljubiša" and the private Adriatic College, typically fall in the €450,000 to €900,000 range ($475,000 to $945,000 USD) because these properties overlap with the family-friendly center-adjacent zones like Rozino.
+Houses near Budva's top-rated schools, especially the public elementary school OS "Stefan Mitrov Ljubisa" and the private international school Adriatic College, typically sit in the €450,000 to €900,000 ($530,000 to $1,060,000) range, as family demand for year-round livability in areas like Rozino and Centar overlaps with school proximity.

 We actually have an updated expat guide for Budva here.